ATTENTION

 - Check in at Registration as soon as you arrive and sign the ROC Agreement and Liability Release Form to indicate understanding and acceptance of the risk and liability.
 Copies are available onsite.

-- Pay attention!
+- Pay attention.
 Every flight is potentially dangerous to you and your family.
-If the Launch Control Officer (LCO) yells “Heads up!” they mean it!
-If you see the incoming rocket, point at it so others can find it as well
+If the Launch Control Officer (LCO) yells “Heads up!” they mean it.
+If you see the incoming rocket, point at it so others can find it as well.

 - If you are away from the pad area and cannot hear the public address speakers, please tune your FM radio to 90.1 MHz to monitor LCO announcements.

 - Do not attempt to catch any rocket as it lands.
-Even a small rocket can cause an injury.
+Even a small rocket can cause injury.

-- Do not pick-up or move any rocket that is not yours, unless you have the owner’s permission.
+- Do not pick up or move any rocket that is not yours, unless you have the owner’s permission.

 - Please keep control of your trash and carry it off the lakebed when you leave.